troglobit/redir/README.md

     SRC and DST are optional, redir will revert to use 0.0.0.0 (ANY)

-The `redir` command line options changed in v3.0, some of the old ones are still available using the `--enable-compat` configure option.
-Using any of them implicitly enables `-n` by default.
+The `redir` command line options changed  in v3.0, a limited form of the previous syntax is still available using the `--enable-compat` configure option.
+Using any of them implicitly also enables `-n` by default.

 Examples